 The police officer or police community support officer must explain why you are being stopped and held to account for your actions or presence in an area.

-There are plenty of occasions when you might talk to police, and most of these do not qualify as either a ‘stop’ or ‘stop and search’.
+There are plenty of occasions when you might talk to police, and most of these do not qualify as either a ‘stop and account’ or ‘stop and search’.

-You have not been officially ‘stopped’ if, for example:
+You have not been subject to stop and account if, for example:

 - You stop an officer to ask for directions or information

 - You have witnessed a crime and are questioned about it to establish the background to the incident